Limerick win historic All-Ireland three-in-a-row

 Both sides had their shooting boots on and even if both defences were a little loose, the points scored were of outstanding quality.

-Kyle Hayes, Hegarty, Tom Morrissey and skipper Declan Hannon pointed for the champions but they could not shake off Kilkenny, who stayed within range with points from Padraig Walsh, and one each from their full-forward line.
+Hayes, Hegarty, Morrissey and skipper Declan Hannon pointed for the champions but they could not shake off Kilkenny, who stayed within range with points from Padraig Walsh, and one each from their full-forward line.

 In a sign of the quality on offer, both sides had their full half back lines scoring from play in the opening half.